 After getting acquainted with defence systems, history and colonies of local bats, the best time is to fix the body at the Rondeel restaurant at Narva Castle, at Peterburi mnt 2.

 After a nice meal, you may set off for the next adventure in historic Narva.
 Enter the 700-year-old Narva Castle next to the restaurant and learn even more about the history of the world, Estonia and Narva.
 There are enough activities in the castle for every member of the family.

 Having spent energy on climbing up and down the fortress tower, now you need something for the soul.
 Take a tour of two Narva pearls, i.e. churches.
 First, find Kiriku Street 9, where the Narva Alexander Church locates.
 It has been the Estonian Evangelical Lutheran Church since 1881.
 In addition, the church tower can be accessed by lift, and upon reservation you can get acquainted with the video installations under the dome of Narva Alexander Church – the “Heaven above Narva”.
 After walking in heights, take a walk to the Narva’s second pearl, the Lord’s Ascension Church, which is the Orthodox Church in Narva at Bastrakov 4.

 There is never much culture.
-Immediately you will find the cozy Cafe No2, located in the cultural centre ‘Vaba Lava’, where you can enjoy a nice coffee or lighter snack.
+Cultural centre ‘Vaba Lava’, opens a cultural yard in the summertime.
 Being there, it is easy to choose between a visit to a theatre or cultural event in the ‘Vaba Lava’ premises or walk towards Kreenholm, which means crossing the historic railway.
 There the district welcomes you, which can also be called another Narva.